-Merrill Creek has plenty of space and can be used for running, hiking, cross-country skiing, and photography.
+Merrill Creek Reservoir has plenty of space and can be used for running, hiking, cross-country skiing, and photography.
 If I was local it would be somewhere I would run.
-There are several loops but I chose to walk around the 5.5-mile perimeter loop.
+There are several loops, but I chose to walk around the 5.5-mile perimeter loop.
 The Merrill Creek Reservoir is relatively flat and well maintained.
 The visitor center noted some of the animals seen included bald eagles, rainbow trout, lake trout, and white-tailed deer.
 It’s the tranquil setting of water and land that allows people to interact with the natural beauty of the Merrill Creek Reservoir.

 In all, it was a lot of fun and a short easy walk at the Merrill Creek Reservoir.
 It took about 2 hours to complete.
 If you’re looking for something easy, scenic, and fun, the Merrill Creek Reservoir is a good option.

 You Can See More Hikes here.